-With effect from 1 January 2015, an Islamic bank licensee must deduct the amount by which each of the three items in Paragraph CA-2.4.23A individually exceeds 10% of its CET1c.
-After these individual deductions, the aggregate of the three items below which exceeds 15% of its CET1c (calculated prior to the deduction of these items but after application of all other regulatory adjustments to CET1 applied in Paragraphs CA-2.4.2 to CA-2.4.21) must be deducted from CET1c.
-The adjustments in this paragraph are applied to CET1c to obtain a new subtotal (CET1d).
+If the total of all common equity holdings listed in Paragraph CA-2.4.20 in aggregate exceeds 10% of the Islamic bank licensee's CET1c, then the amount above 10% is required to be deducted from CET1c (see Appendices CA-11 and CA-12 for examples).
+After this deduction, the Islamic bank licensee must deduct the amount by which each of items b) and c) in Paragraph CA-2.4.23A individually exceeds 10% of its CET1c.
+After these individual deductions, the aggregate of the three items below which exceeds 15% of CET1c (calculated prior to the deduction of these items but after application of all other regulatory adjustments to CET1 applied in Paragraphs CA-2.4.2 to CA-2.4.21) must be deducted from CET1c.
+The adjustments in this Paragraph are applied to CET1c to obtain a new subtotal (CET1d).
 This new adjusted CET1d is used for calculating the consolidated CAR and the applicable caps on AT1 and T2.
 The items included in the 15% aggregate limit are subject to full disclosure.